 What Kinds of Cases Go to Rock Rapids, IA Small Claims Court?

 You can always sue an individual Rock Rapids, IA Small Claims Court if they live in Rock Rapids, IA County.
 You can always sue a company in Rock Rapids, IA Small Claims Court if their business is located in Rock Rapids, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Rock Rapids, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes